-As several scholars have noted, Diodorus 40.3 is thoroughly Greek and even Greco-centered—the characterization of Danaus, Cadmus, and their followers as “the most outstanding and active among [the foreigners]” (§2) is telling in this respect, as well as the image of Egypt as an inhospitable country, which is a commonplace in Greek ethnography.
+Other considerations indicate a Greek rather than an Egyptian origin of the accusation of Jewish misanthropy.
+As several scholars have noted, Diodorus 40.3 is thoroughly Greek and even Greco-centered—the characterization of Danaus, Cadmus, and their followers as “the most outstanding and active among [the foreigners]” (§2) is telling in this respect, as well as the image of Egypt as an inhospitable country, which is common in Greek ethnography.
 All the elements of the excursus can be associated with Greek traditions combined with some Jewish elements (Moses, Jerusalem, etc.).
 In other words, it is possible to read the passage without resorting to the Egyptian traditions associated with Manetho or later authors.
 For example, the notion of xenēlasia (“expulsion of foreigners,” §§2 and 4) recalls the Spartans.
-So do the references to cultivating the ability to endure every hardship (§6), to the allotment of klēroi (“lots,” i.e. pieces of land) that are not to be sold (§7), and to the danger of oligandria (“lack of men,” §7).
-Diodorus’s source (whatever it was) clearly attempted to depict the Jews as somehow “Spartan.”
-Interestingly, in Book I, Diodorus includes both Lycurgus, Sparta’s famous lawgiver, and Moses in the list of lawgivers who claimed to have received their laws from the gods (1.94.1–2), which points to yet another shared feature between Jews and Spartans.
+So do the references to cultivating the ability to endure every hardship (§6), the allotment of klēroi (“lots,” i.e. pieces of land) that are not to be sold (§7), and the danger of oligandria (“lack of men,” §7).
+Diodorus’s source (whatever it was) clearly sought to depict the Jews as somehow “Spartan.”
+Interestingly, in Book I, Diodorus includes both Lycurgus, Sparta’s famous lawgiver, and Moses in the list of lawgivers who claimed to have received their laws from the gods (1.94.1–2), which points to yet another shared feature between the Jews and Spartans.

 Most significantly, the motif of misanthropy (apanthrōpia or misanthrōpia) is thoroughly Greek.
-From the fifth century BCE at least, the misanthrope is a well-known character in Greek plays, as the examples of Timon and Knemon illustrate.
-All the misanthropes mentioned in Greek literature are Greek citizens, not fierce barbarians.
-Moreover, a common explanation of misanthropy underlies these various works.
-Plato explains misanthropy in the following way: “(…) misanthropy arises from trusting someone implicitly without sufficient knowledge.
+At least from the fifth century BCE, the misanthrope is a well-known character in Greek plays, as the examples of Timon and Knemon illustrate.
+Plato explains misanthropy in the following way:

+(…) misanthropy arises from trusting someone implicitly without sufficient knowledge.
 You think the man is perfectly true and sound and trustworthy, and afterwards you find him base and false.
 Then you have the same experience with another person.
-By the time this has happened to a man a good many times, especially if it happens among those whom he might regard as his nearest and dearest friends, he ends by being in continual quarrels and by hating everybody and thinking there is nothing sound in anyone at all.”
+By the time this has happened to a man a good many times, especially if it happens among those whom he might regard as his nearest and dearest friends, he ends by being in continual quarrels and by hating everybody and thinking there is nothing sound in anyone at all.

 This psychological explanation recurs in many Greek works.
-In Menander’s Dyskolos, the fifth scene in act 4 reveals that Knemon was not born a misanthrope, but became one because of his disappointment with fellow human beings.
+For example, in Menander’s Dyskolos, the fifth scene in act 4 reveals that Knemon was not born a misanthrope, but became one because of his disappointment with fellow human beings.
 Similarly, Plutarch and Lucian explain Timon’s misanthropy as the result of having been wronged by his friends, to the point that he could not trust human beings any longer.

+All the misanthropic characters mentioned in Greek literature are Greek citizens, not fierce barbarians.
 The characterization of the Jewish (or Mosaic) way of life as somewhat misanthropic in Diodorus 40.3 must therefore be understood as an analogy that is not devoid of humor.
-It is a way of speaking, for the depiction of a whole people behaving like the misanthropes of the comedies is peculiar—hence the use of tis (“somewhat”) to draw attention to the slightly unsuitable use of the word.
-Moreover, this characterization makes sense only in a Greek cultural context.
+It is meant to be rhetorical, for the depiction of a whole people behaving like the misanthropes of the comedies is peculiar—hence the use of tis (“somewhat”) to draw attention to the slightly unsuitable use of the word.
+In any case, the characterization of the Jews as misanthropic only makes sense in a Greek cultural context.

 1.3 The meaning of “a somewhat misanthropic and inhospitable way of life” in Diodorus 40.3